microsoft/BotBuilder-Samples/experimental/language-generation/docs/lg-file-format.md

 -DEFAULT:
     - @{apology-phrase()}, @{defaultResponseTemplate()}
 ```

-## Structured response template
+### Structured response template

-Structured response template enable you to define a complex structure that supports all the goodness of LG (templating, composition, substitution) while leaving the interpretation of the structured response up to the caller of the LG library.
+Structured response templates enable you to define a complex structure that supports major LG functionality, like templating, composition, and substitution, while leaving the interpretation of the structured response up to the caller of the LG library.

-For bot applications, we will natively support ability to -
+For bot applications, we natively support:

 - activity definition
 - card definition
 - any [chatdown][12] style constructs

-See [here](./structured-response-template.md) to learn more.
+Read the [structure response templates](./structured-response-template.md) article for more information.

-# Template composition and expansion
+## Template composition and expansion
-## References to templates
+### References to templates

 Variation text can include references to another named template to aid with composition and resolution of sophisticated responses.
-Reference to another named template are denoted using -
+References to other named template are denoted using _- @{TemplateName()}._
-@{TemplateName()}.

 ```markdown
 > Example of a template that includes composition reference to another template